 Founder, Father, and Patriot of Georgia.

 Erected 1991 by Adam Brinson I, Chapter, National Society, Colonial Dames of the Seventeenth Century.

 Location.
 32° 8.013′ N, 81° 37.313′ W. Marker is in Pembroke, Georgia, in Bryan County.
 Marker is on South College Street (Georgia Route 67) near Courthouse Street, on the right when traveling north.
+At the Bryan County Courthouse.
 Touch for map.
-At the Bryan County Courthouse.
-Marker is at or near this postal address: 151 S. College St., Pembroke GA 31321, United States of America.
+Marker is at or near this postal address: 151 S College St, Pembroke GA 31321, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 15, 2019.
 This page originally submitted on January 2, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,010 times since then.
+This page has been viewed 1,038 times since then and 5 times this year.
 Photos: 1, 2. submitted on January 2, 2009, by Mike Stroud of Bluffton, South Carolina.
 3. submitted on February 5, 2009, by Mike Stroud of Bluffton, South Carolina.
 4. submitted on May 3, 2012, by David Seibert of Sandy Springs, Georgia. • Kevin W. was the editor who published this page.